-Leeks (Allium porum) are related to onions but don’t form distinct bulbs.
-To 2–3 ft. tall, with an edible, mild-flavored stem that resembles a long, fat, green onion.
-Give very rich soil.
-Performs best in cool-summer climates, but also does well in hotter areas if given some shade.
+Leeks (Allium porum) are related to onions but they don’t form distinct bulbs.
+Grow to 2–3 ft. tall, with an edible, mild-flavored stem that resembles a long, fat, green onion.
+Eaten by itself or in soups.
+Excellent varieties include ‘Giant Musselburgh’, ‘Lancelot’, ‘Lincoln’, and ‘Shelton’.

 In cold-winter regions, set out transplants in early spring, or direct sow seeds in late summer for harvest the following year.
 In mild-winter areas, set out transplants in fall.
 Sow seeds indoors 1/2 in. deep, 1 in. apart, 8 weeks prior to planting date.
 Space seedlings 2–4 in. apart in a 5-in.-deep furrow.
-As plants grow, mound soil around stalks to blanch them (this makes the stem bottoms white and mild), keeping mounded soil just below leaf joints.
+As plants grow, mound soil around stalks to blanch them (this makes the stem bottoms white and mild), keeping mounded soil just below the leaf joints.

 Harvest when stems are 1/2–2 in. thick, usually about 4 to 7 months after setting out plants.
 In cold-winter climates, harvest before the ground freezes.
 (Where the ground doesn’t freeze, you can leave leeks in place and harvest as needed.)
 Lift out with a spading fork.
 Any offsets may be detached and replanted.
 If leeks bloom, small bulbils may appear in flower clusters; plant these for later harvest.
 To prepare leeks for cooking, slice off the roots and all but 2–3 in. of the green leaves; rinse thoroughly, separating the layers.
 Leeks are not bothered by many of the pests and diseases that attack onions.

 Many plants bear the hard-shelled fruits we call gourds.
 One of the most commonly planted is Cucur...